[Editor’s note: This story was previously published in October 2019. It has since been updated and republished.]

 Sberbank has become the largest bank in Russia.
 It holds more in assets than the next six largest competitors combined.
 Sberbank performs retail, corporate and investment banking within Russia.
 It also invests heavily in Central and Eastern Europe.

-At a $70=8 billion market cap, it pales in size to U.S. banking giants such as Citigroup (NYSE:C) or Bank of America (NYSE:BAC).
+At a market cap of about $81 billion, it pales in size to U.S. banking giants such as Citigroup (NYSE:C) or Bank of America (NYSE:BAC).
 It also seems to struggle with gaining respect, though this could work to an investor’s advantage.
-SBRCY stock trades at a P/E of only six or so, well below that of BAC stock.
-This is despite the fact that revenues have increased by an average of 18.9%-per-year over the last five years.
+Its revenues have increased by an average of 18.9% per year over the last five years.

 Moreover, dividends have seen sustained growth over the last three years.
-Today, SBRCY stock pays a dividend of about 4.25%.
+Today, SBRCY stock has a dividend yield of about 6.6%.
 In today’s market, anything related to Russia has become clouded in controversy.
 However, those that can look past the drama could find a bargain in SBRCY stock.

 Even though it could become one of the more profitable OTC stocks to buy, Softbank (OTCMKTS:SFTBY) has not become a household name.
-However, this Japanese holding conglomerate has grown to a little more than a $93 billion market cap by investing in some of the better-known names in the tech industry in both the U.S. and Japan.
+However, this Japanese holding conglomerate has grown to a little more than an $81 billion market cap by investing in some of the better-known names in the tech industry in both the U.S. and Japan.

 Softbank lists Yahoo!
-Japan, Uber (NYSE:UBER) and WeWork among its investments.
+Japan and Uber (NYSE:UBER) among its investments.
 Still, its most famous investments are its 28% stake in Alibaba (NYSE:BABA) and its ownership of about 83% of Sprint (NYSE:S).
 In fact, one attempt to merge Sprint with T-Mobile (NASDAQ:TMUS) failed because it would have required Softbank to sell too many of its assets.

 Tencent (OTCMKTS:TCEHY) has become the largest OTC stock trading today.
-With a $398 billion market cap, the Shenzhen and Cayman Islands-based conglomerate has grown into one of the world’s largest companies.
+With a $398 billion market cap, the China-based conglomerate has grown into one of the world’s largest companies.